-(2) QR code providing a link to the national database where the information related to the remote pilot is stored.
-Through the 'remote pilot identifier', number (1) all information related to the training of the remote pilot can be retrieved.
+The QR code provides a link to the national database where the information related to the remote pilot is stored.
+Through the 'remote pilot identification number', all information related to the training of the remote pilot can be retrieved by authorised bodies (e.g. competent authorities, law enforcement authorities, etc.) and authorised personnel.